 –Louis Bordman, Senior Director, URJ Eisner Camp

 The Northeast Teen Collective is an ambitious initiative to increase the number of teens participating in Jewish life throughout New York, New Jersey, and New England.
-We empower highly engaged teens to use their individual passions as inspiration to create meaningful Jewish experiences that will capture the interest of their less involved friends.
-Through Machon Summer Leadership Institute at URJ Eisner and Crane Lake Camps, the Dana Gershon and Rabbi Jonah Pesner Northeast Leadership Summit, and ongoing Pop-up and Co-op Events—all powered by the Union for Reform Judaism in partnership with Combined Jewish Philanthropies and the Jim Joseph Foundation—we inspire more young Jews to embrace Jewish life and community as a path to meaning, purpose, and joy.
+We empower highly-engaged teens to use their individual passions as inspiration to create meaningful Jewish experiences that will capture the interest of their less involved friends.
+Through Machon Summer Leadership Institute at URJ Eisner and Crane Lake Camps, the Dana Gershon and Rabbi Jonah Pesner Northeast Leadership Summit, and ongoing Pop-up Events—all powered by the Union for Reform Judaism in partnership with Combined Jewish Philanthropies and the Jim Joseph Foundation—we inspire teens to be change agents and embrace Judaism as a path to meaning, purpose, and joy.

 For generations, camps have created environments that foster Jewish pride, nurture deep relationships, cultivate a sense of meaning, and support leadership development.
 Now we see an opportunity to build on and experiment with what camp does best, by bringing innovative experiences to local communities across the Northeast.
 With especially engaged teens from camp as recruiters and engagement specialists, we will reach an audience that traditional institutions are not accessing.
 When we encourage these teens to engage with Jewish living on their own terms, they forge stronger, longer-lasting connections to their Jewish community.